prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the desired characteristics of a volume requested by a pod author.
+<p>spec defines the specification of the  characteristics of a volume requested by a pod author.
 More info: <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims">https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims</a></p>
 <br/>
 <br/>